Breads and Muffins

 1 tsp. soda

-3-4 quarts popped corn
+3-4 quarts popped popcorn

 Combine all ingredients except soda and popcorn in 2 qt. dish.
 Bring to boil in microwave; then cook 2 minutes on high.
 Remove from microwave and stir in soda.
 Put popcorn in large grocery bag.
 Pour syrup over corn.
 Close bag and shake.
 Cook on high 1 minute; shake again.
 Cook another 1 1/2 minute.
 Pour into bowl and cool.